irarainey/vscode-applicationregistrations/README.md

 ![VS Code Sign In](resources/images/sign_in.png)

 The access token used for this extension uses the scope `Directory.AccessAsUser.All`.
 This means that it will use the Azure RBAC directory roles assigned to the authenticated user, and hence requires a role that allows for application management.
+More details on this scope can be found on this [Microsoft Graph Permission Explorer](https://graphpermissions.merill.net/permission/Directory.AccessAsUser.All).

 ## Notes
 This extension was created both as a learning exercise, and to address the common annoyances of managing Application Registrations.
 It is not officially supported and you use it at your own risk.